whitem24/courses/web-3-dictionary/web3-dictionary.md

 **Proof-of-Work**: Used to validate transactions on the blockchain.

-**Proof-of-Stake**: An alternative to PoW to solve the energy consumption problem.
+**Proof-of-Stake**: An alternative to PoW (Proof-of-Work) to solve the energy consumption problem.
 PoS allows random token holders to be the next validator of a transaction.

 **Bitcoin**: The most well-known cryptocurrency even though it is less of a currency and more of a store of value.